MortenMunk/typst-touying-SPmi-R1/slides/method.typ

 #pause *Low probability = high loss, and vice versa*

-#pause Probability can be seen as confidence
+Probability can be seen as confidence

+---

+#grid(
+  columns: 2,
+  column-gutter: 1em,
+  [
+    *Why CausalLM?*
+    - Predict the cipher symbols in a sequence
+    - Predict plaintext in the sequence
+    - Model learns the mappings
+  ],
+  [
+    #align(center)[
+      #image("/images/causal.png", width: 80%)
+    ]
+  ],
+)

+---

+*Considered models*

+- Seq2seq
+- Target-Only CausalLM
+- PrefixLM

+*Why are they weaker?*
+- Only predicts plaintext
+- Does not learn cipher symbol recurrence patterns